earthobservations/wetterdienst/docs/pages/api.rst

 This gives us the most options to work with the data, getting multiple parameters at once, parsed nicely into column structure with improved parameter names and stored automatically on the drive if wanted.
+Instead of ``start_date`` and ``end_date`` you may as well want to use periods to update your database once in a while with a fixed set of records.
+You can also define start_date and end_date in order to reduce the amount of data loaded for a request.
+Just make sure that you are really meeting the date range with the specified periods.

 Geospatial support